princesuwal/Airport-Simulation/README.md

 # Airport-Simulation

-### Simulates an Airport Scenario using Semaphores.
+### Simulated an Airport Scenario using Semaphores.